 Mora also offer the Companion in

-a heavy duty carbon steel blade version.
+a black coated steel blade version.

 ie, regular cleaning and a bit of oil to keep in good condition.